jborean93/PSOpenAD/docs/en-US/Get-OpenADGroup.md

 ```

 ## DESCRIPTION
-The `Get-OpenADGroup` cmdlet gets a group or perforams a search to retrieve multiple groups.
+The `Get-OpenADGroup` cmdlet gets a group or performs a search to retrieve multiple groups.
 Specifying no `-Identity` or `-LDAPFilter` parameter will result in a query of just `(objectCategory=group)`.
 Otherwise that will be be used as an AND condition of the query specified by the caller, e.g. `(&(objectCategory=group)(...))`.